-A tummy tuck (also called an abdominoplasty) is a plastic surgery operation to remove excess skin and fat from the abdominal area.
-Abdominoplasty can also have the effect of making the waist narrower as any separated abdominal muscles (this is common in women who have had children) are pulled back together during the surgery.
+A tummy tuck (abdominoplasty) is a plastic surgery operation to remove excess skin and fat from the abdominal area.
+Abdominoplasty can also have the effect of making the waist narrower as any separated abdominal muscles (common in women who have had children) are pulled back together during the surgery.

 Typical tummy tuck patient

 Other patients may have developed excess skin and fat in this area as a result of normal ageing or following previous surgery.
 Many patients will have tried dieting or exercise to improve this area without success as despite their best efforts their tummy skin doesn’t tighten up.
-The ideal patient has a stable normal body weight.
-Some patients requesting tummy tucks may have had caesarean sections and are unhappy with tummy tissue overhanging their scar.
+Some patients requesting tummy tucks may have scars from caesarean sections or other surgery on the abdomen and are unhappy with their tummy tissue overhanging the scar.

 Who is not suitable for a tummy tuck?